davidcpell/pathogen/README.md

 1. Add `depends 'pathogen'` to your `metadata.rb`.

-2. Go buck-wild with the above two resources in your recipe of choice.
+2. Go buck wild with the above two resources in your recipe of choice.

 ## Contributing